WCSCourses/Helminths_2021/manuals/module_7_transcriptomics/module_7_transcriptomics_in_prep.md

 **To do**
 - edit exercises
+- figure number
-- overall polish - figure sizes?
+- overall polish

 # Transcriptomics